 Chronic angle-closure glaucoma:

-This is a painless and more gradual closing of the drainage angle, which occurs most frequently in people of Asian descent.
+This describes a more gradual closing of the drainage angle, which occurs most frequently in people of Asian descent.

 This type of glaucoma progresses very much like chronic open-angle glaucoma.
 It occurs as a result of some other eye issue (such as an eye injury) and occurs when scar tissue blocks the drainage angle.
 The first symptom is loss of peripheral vision.